infinyon/fluvio/DEVELOPER.md

  |
  = note: No such file or directory (os error 2)
 error: aborting due to previous error
-error: could not compile `flv-spu`.
+error: could not compile `fluvio-spu`.
 ```
 This is indicative that you need to add standard library for the target platform: